 Soaking Your Seeds

 Soaking pepper seeds before planting softens the seed shell and makes it easier for the roots to push through.
-You don’t have to do this, but my seeds always sprout better this way.
+You don’t have to do this, but seeds grow better this way (in my experience).

 - Brew a weak cup of chamomile tea and wait for the liquid to cool down to room temperature.
 (Chamomile is beneficial because it has anti-fungal properties.)
 Alternatively, you can just pour warm water in a glass.

-- Drop the seeds you intend to plant in the cup of tea or water.
+- Drop seeds you intend to plant in the cup of tea or water.
+(A seed packet generally has 10 or more seeds.)

 - Leave the seeds to soak for 24 to 48 hours.